statgen/colocus-ui-vue3/README.md

 A Vue watch is set up to watch the v-sheet that contains the help content.
 When it is populated, the watcher sets up the event listeners for the links, and when it is being torn down, the event listeners are removed.
 This is necessary to prevent memory leaks, and to avoid navigation problems with the Vue router.

 ### Locuszoom view
 This is the most complicated page of the app thus far.
-It consists of five main files, plus references to the filterStore, utils, etc. The main files are:
+It consists of five main files, plus references to the appStore, utils, etc. The main files are:
 - LocusZoomView.vue: This is the top-level page definition linked to by the router.
 It primarily consists of the Vue template definition, plus event handlers.
 - lzPageHelpers.js: This is a composable that contains the meat of the functionality required by the page.
 - LzPlot.vue: This is a wrapper, lightly mofified from the Vue 2 app, that allows creation of the main containers for the compare and region plots.